 Read the guidance [PDF 243 KB] on requesting your final progress report and declaration from your tutor, and to find out what you will need to do to apply

-For all subsequent registration dates, send us your application at least two weeks before the date you want to join the register.
+Send us your application at least two weeks before the date you want to join the register.
 Please make sure you have read the What can delay my application? section in the guidance, which will help minimise delays to your application.